alexsgi/network-tools/README.md

 ![CI](https://github.com/alexsgi/network-tools/actions/workflows/maven.yml/badge.svg)
 [![](https://jitpack.io/v/alexsgi/network-tools.svg)](https://jitpack.io/#alexsgi/network-tools)

+**THIS PROJECT IS DEPRECATED AND WON'T BE CONTINUED.
+SWITCH TO OTHER TOOLS INSTEAD.**

 Tools for some network operations like ping, tracert with Java.
 Check if an IP address is a TOR exit node.

 ## 1. Import